MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/configuring-actions-exceptions.md

 ![The on On error option in the action.](media/configuring-actions-exceptions/on-error-option-action.png)

-The dialog's first option is the **Retry action if an error occurs** checkbox, which makes the flow execute the action one more time after two seconds.
+The dialog box first option is the **Retry action if an error occurs** checkbox, which makes the flow execute the action one more time after two seconds.

 ![The Retry action checkbox in the action.](media/configuring-actions-exceptions/retry-action.png)